The CA Quarterly Review (Spring 2023)

 Summary of Changes

-1) The HUD-9887 consent form will now only need to be signed once during tenancy by each family member over the age of 18 (the form will no longer have a 15-month expiration).
+Here are some key points from the HOTMA Final Rule.
+These points are not all-inclusive but highlight some of the changes that will be taking place as of January 1, 2024.1) The HUD-9887 consent form will now only need to be signed once during tenancy by each family member over the age of 18 (the form will no longer have a 15-month expiration).
 After all applicants or tenants over the age of 18 in a family have signed and submitted a consent form once on or after January 1, 2024, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination.

 2) The elderly/disabled family deduction will increase from $400 to $525—both this deduction and the dependent deduction will be adjusted for inflation on an annual basis moving forward.